Quacky2200/Spotify-Web-Player-for-Linux/README.md

 Check out the [Releases](https://github.com/Quacky2200/Spotify-Web-Player-for-Linux/releases) page.

 #### If you cannot find a release, don't worry!
-It's easy to use with a few simple commands...
+It's easy to use with a few simple *linux only* commands...
 ##### Arch and other Linux users will need to make sure libappindicator-1 and libnotify4 (or alternative desktop environment packages) are installed that Electron will be able to use!
 Debian/Ubuntu/Linux Mint
 ```